 Your tumble dryer's filters will collect lint, fluff and other debris from your clothes during the drying process.
 They should ideally be cleaned after every load to prevent overheating and risk of fire.
-In this video we show you how to remove the filters from a tumble dryer so that they can be cleaned and replaced.

 The door filter is located on the inside of the door, and can be removed by sliding out, so any dirt or debris can be wiped off.